darinz/ML/02_generative_learning/01_gda.md

 - **$\exp(-\frac{1}{2} \cdot)$:** Exponential decay function that gives the characteristic "bell curve" shape

 In the equation above, "$|\Sigma|$" denotes the determinant of the matrix $\Sigma$.

+**The intuition:** The multivariate normal distribution is like a "bell curve" in multiple dimensions.
+The mean tells us where the center is, and the covariance tells us how the distribution spreads out in different directions.

+**Real-world analogy:** Think of the multivariate normal as modeling the distribution of people's heights and weights.
+Most people cluster around the average height and weight, with fewer people at the extremes.
+The covariance tells us how height and weight are related - if tall people tend to be heavier, there's positive covariance.

 **Key Properties:**